joaonlopes/redocly-cli-behind-proxy/README.md

      Change the execution paths to run the CLI from (..)/redocly-cli-behind-proxy/bin/cli.js

 If something is not clear, create an issue, I'll try to answer

+I only tested this on Windows and for my specific case, it's very possible that it won't work for everybody.